gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

         !is_callable<F(Args...)>::value>* = nullptr>
     NotCallableError(F) {
         static_assert(!std::is_same<F, F>::value,
-            "The function cannot be called given parameters."
+            "The function cannot be called with given parameters."
         );
     }